alehow84/let-them-create/README.md

 ## *Overview*

+The brief for this project was to create a mobile app or website that allows:

+1. the creation of new events by staff
+2. signing up to events by non-staff
+3. the ability to add an event to the users google calendar if registered for the event

-Let Them Create is the fictitious Arts & Crafts events hosting company this events platform was built for.
+Let Them Create is the fictitious Arts & Crafts events hosting company this events platform project was built for.
-This web app is built with Nextjs, Typescript, Firebase Authentication, Firestore Database, Add Events API and Google Events API (SerpApi)

 Users of the platform can: